-Over 71 percent of the nation watched "Lucy Goes To the Hospital."
+Over 71% of the nation watched "Lucy Goes To the Hospital."

-Toilets stopped flushing in parts of the country where the iconic episode "Lucy Goes to the Hospital" aired.
+Toilets stopped flushing in parts of the country when the iconic episode "Lucy Goes to the Hospital" aired.

 "I Love Lucy" debuted on CBS

-The very first episode of "I Love Lucy" aired the evening of October 15, 1951 at 9pm.
+The very first episode of "I Love Lucy" aired the evening of October 15, 1951.

 National I Love Lucy Day Activities